cloudify-community/blueprint-examples/getting-started/README.md

   - Infrastructure blueprints (there is a separate blueprint for AWS, Azure, Openstack, and GCP).
   - JBoss Application blueprint
-  - Nodejs Application bluepring
+  - Nodejs Application blueprint

 ## Requirements

+If you have already ensured these requirements are met, skip to [installation steps](#installation-steps).

   - You will need a Cloudify Manager v5.0.5 or higher.

-  - The following plugins should be installed on your Cloudify Manager, however you may skip the Cloud plugin if the Cloud is not relevant to you.
+  - You must install the following plugins on your Cloudify Manager, however you may skip the Cloud plugin if the Cloud is not relevant to you.

     - [ ] `cloudify-aws-plugin`, version 2.3.0 or higher.
     - [ ] `cloudify-azure-plugin`, version 2.1.7 or higher.